 2022/2023 PI Avy Fund Backcountry Chats

-The Peter Inglis Avalanche Education Fund is back for its fifth season of Telluride Backcountry Chats.
+The Peter Inglis Avalanche Education Fund is back for its sixth season of Telluride Backcountry Chats.
 Join us to increase your knowledge and awareness of and in the backcountry.
-Check back often as we will be adding more dates and information soon.
 This season’s chats will be held at Wilkinson Public Library and we will do our best to record and post them.
 We hope you can join us!

 Thank you to our sponsors: Telluride Mountain Guides, San Juan Outdoor Adventures, Mountain Trip and Telluride Helitrax.